andywalton7/sdk-test/source/index.html.md

 PUT https://api.electioapp.com/allocation/allocateConsignmentsWithServiceFilters
 ```

 Once you've created your consignment, you'll need to allocate it to a carrier.
 PRO has multiple allocation endpoints, giving you the flexibility to allocate to carriers using whatever criteria suits you best.
-In this flow you could allocate via:
+In this case you could allocate via:

-* [Allocate Consignment](https://docs.electioapp.com/#/api/AllocateConsignment) - Allocates the consignment to the carrier offering the cheapest quote.
+* **[Allocate Consignment](https://docs.electioapp.com/#/api/AllocateConsignment)** - Allocates the consignment to the carrier offering the cheapest quote.
-* [Allocate Consignment With Service Group](https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup) - Allocates the consignment to the cheapest carrier in the specified Carrier Service Group.
+* **[Allocate Consignment With Service Group](https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup)** - Allocates the consignment to the cheapest carrier in the specified Carrier Service Group.
-* [Allocate Using Default Rules](https://docs.electioapp.com/#/api/AllocateUsingDefaultRules) - Allocates the consignment using pre-configured default rules.
+* **[Allocate Using Default Rules](https://docs.electioapp.com/#/api/AllocateUsingDefaultRules)** - Allocates the consignment using pre-configured default rules.
-* [Allocate With Carrier Service](https://docs.electioapp.com/#/api/AllocateWithCarrierService) - Allocates the consignment to the specified carrier service.
+* **[Allocate With Carrier Service](https://docs.electioapp.com/#/api/AllocateWithCarrierService)** - Allocates the consignment to the specified carrier service.
-* [Allocate With Service Filters](https://docs.electioapp.com/#/api/AllocateWithServiceFilters) - Allocates the consignment to the cheapest carrier matching the service filters provided in the request.
+* **[Allocate With Service Filters](https://docs.electioapp.com/#/api/AllocateWithServiceFilters)** - Allocates the consignment to the cheapest carrier service that matches the service filters provided in the request.

 <aside class="info">
-  |In the content of PRO, allocation is the process of selecting a carrier service for a consignment.
+  |In the content of PRO, <strong>allocation</strong> is the process of selecting the carrier service that will take the consignment.
 </aside>

 Once you have allocated a consignment, its status changes to *Allocated*, enabling you to get shipment labels for it.

-This section explains the circumstances in which you might choose to use each endpoint, and gives worked examples.
+This section explains the circumstances in which you might choose to use each allocation endpoint, and gives worked examples.

 <section>